nuspell/nuspell.github.io/index.md

 * [Mozilla Open Source Support](https://www.mozilla.org/moss/) in 2019 and 2020 for completing base functionality and integration of Nuspell, version 3.0
 * [Stichting OpenTaal](https://www.opentaal.org/) in 2020 for [hexagon stickers](/assets/images/sticker-hexagon-trans-443x512.png) to be distributed at [FOSDEM](https://fosdem.org/2020/stands/) and other conferences

-Contact us if you are considering sponsoring the development and maintenance of free and open source spell checking.
+Contact us if you are considering sponsoring the development and maintenance of this free and open source spelling checker.
 Especially with so many users and many different software integrations, this software is in constant need of proficient support.
 Reducing spelling errors not only improves quality of communication and indirectly teaches people about spelling, but it also reduces the risk for costly errors that could have been prevented.

 ## Contact